leilafarsani/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+10
+undefined
+Here the variable x has a global scope, so it can be accessible from outside the function.
+However, the variable y is declared within the function and has function scope, so we can't log it from outside the function.

 ## Question 3